- Office Etiquette

 These emails should be solution-oriented and they should be direct without being rude.

-A friendly reminder email is a courteous nudge towards someone you’ve reached out to previously to encourage a quick response.
+A friendly reminder email is a courteous nudge toward someone you’ve reached out to previously to encourage a quick response.
 It puts the issue or reason for contact in the front of the receiver’s mind and inspires them to respond as soon as possible.

 A friendly reminder email is usually sent as a preemptive measure before something happens to ensure it gets done or as an action that is taken after an expected task hasn’t been accomplished.